Deadline: AAG Paper Abstract Submission Deadline (Nov 13, 2019)

 Submitted abstracts will be reviewed by the HMGSG Awards Committee.
 Selected abstracts will be invited to present at a HMGSG sponsored session during the 2020 AAG Annual Conference.
 Winners will be selected based on their written paper and oral presentation.
 Papers will be

 judged by the HMGSG Awards Committee on several criteria: originality, scholarship, organization, appropriate use of methodology, written composition, and oral presentation.
 Finalists are required to present at a 2020 AAG HMGSG sponsored session for the Peter Gould Student Paper Award.

 The timeline for the competition is as follows:

-- October 21 2016: An extended abstract (500-word limit) of your paper is due.
+- AAG Abstract Submission Deadline (Nov 13, 2019): An extended abstract (500-word limit) of your paper is due.
 The abstract should clearly state the purpose, methodology, and findings of the research.
-Please include your Personal Identification Number (PIN) for 2017 AAG.
+Please include your Personal Identification Number (PIN) for 2020 AAG.

-- October 28 2016: The Awards Committee selects the best extended abstracts (undergrad, grad) for submission of full papers.
+- Selection of Extended Abstracts (November 20, 2019): The Awards Committee selects the best extended abstracts (undergrad, grad) for submission of full papers.
 Selected abstracts will be added into a sponsored HMGSG session at the AAG.
 You will receive notification about the Awards Committee decision by this date.

-- 3 February 2017: Your full paper must be electronically submitted to the paper coordinator by midnight Eastern US time.
+- Full Paper Submission (February 1, 2020): Your full paper must be electronically submitted to the paper coordinator (email@example.com) by midnight Eastern US time.

-- 9 April 2017: Winners will be notified in early April, and publicly announced at the HMGSG business meeting and at the AAG Award Luncheon.
-Winners will receive a ticket to the Luncheon and a monetary prize of $250.
+- Award Announcement (HMGSG Board Meeting): Winners will be announced at the HMGSG business meeting.
+Winners will receive a monetary prize of $100.
 Results of the competition will also be published on the HMGSG website.